nasa-wings-logo

 "When the Space Shuttle ´Columbia´ came out of the reentry blackout April 14, 1981, my eyes filled with tears.
 NASA had accomplished a lifting reentry and a fly-back to a precise landing on Rogers Dry Lake at Edwards Air Force Base.
 When I arrived at Edward 1956, I didn´t foresee what I was about to be part of.
 The golden age of flight test was nearing its end.
 We were almost finished with the X-1 program; the X-3, X-4, and X-5 programs had ended; and the X-2 was in trouble.
 I thought to myself, "The X-programs are all over, I´ve missed it all."
 Then came the X-15, the Dyna-Soar program, the Parasev, and the lifting bodies.
 I hadn´t missed it after all."

-Over the following years, I have tried to set up an unique fleet, as extensive as possible, of aircraft — helicopters, jet- and rocket-powered planes — NASA has had in its inventory over the years.
+Over the following years, I have been trying to set up an unique fleet, as extensive as possible, of aircraft – helicopters, jet- and rocket-powered planes – NASA has had in its inventory over the years.

-My fleet of NASA-aircraft comprises now approximately forty models, all in scale 1:72 for better comparison.
-Usually, I have tried to use customary plastic model kits by customary manufacturers.
+My fleet of NASA-aircraft comprises now more than forty models, all in scale 1:72 for better comparison.
+Usually, I have trying to use customary plastic model kits by customary manufacturers.
 In order to match the original, I often had to convert these kits and had to create the required decals and paint schemes on my own.
 Some types of NASA-aircraft are represented in multiple versions.

 THE FLEET: